 The Upper Dan Tien (UDT) is located at the forehead in the area also known as the third eye between the eyebrows and it is associated with the pineal gland.
 This center is where Shen (spirit) is refined into Wu Wei (emptiness).

 The Lower Dan Tien is sometimes referred to simply as the "dan tien" and it is often described to be "like the root of the tree of life", it is considered the center of gravity of the human body and is the seat of one's internal energy (Qi).

-When you breath-in, imagine that you are breathing into the LDT first and then allowing the breath to fill up in the higher areas.
-As you breath out, breath out in reverse from the top down.
-Do not lock the breath as you would when going underwater: when you breath-in as you come to fullness do not lock off the air passage.
+When you breathe in, imagine that you are breathing into the LDT first and then allowing the breath to fill up in the higher areas.
+As you breathe out, breath out in reverse from the top down.
+Do not lock the breath as you would when going underwater: when you breathe in as you come to fullness do not lock off the air passage.
 When you breath-out do not lock off the air passage upon exhale.

 Also, on some of the exercises where you twist, breath-in at the start of the movement and not slowly as you twist.
 This is for two reasons: properly done, you will already have a full breath in the first 1/4 of the twisting movement so that as you twist the inner air is both compressed and pushing outward (stretching you from the inside).
 Also, if you do not take in the breath at the very beginning of the movement, the twisting will greatly reduce the amount of breath you can take in and so it will greatly affect the time you can hold/carry your breath.